trick77/docker-qtum-stake/README.md

 3. true
 4. \<CTRL-D\>

 The third argument (true) indicates the wallet will only be unlocked for staking.
-No tokens can be moved if the wallet is opened this way.
+No coins can be moved if the wallet is opened this way.
 If the container is restarted, the wallet has to be unlocked for staking again.

 #### Staking state check